groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/master-document-comparison-java-groupdocs-api/_index.md

 String resultFilePath = "YOUR_OUTPUT_DIRECTORY/result.docx";
 ```

-**Step 3: Initialize Comparer and Perform Comparison**
+**Step 3: Implement the Comparison Logic**

-- **Purpose**: This block initializes the `Comparer` with the source document, adds a target document for comparison, and saves the results.
+This is your core document comparison implementation:

 ```java
 public class CompareDocuments {